RhizomeDB/spec/README.md

 ## 2.6 Query Engine

 PomoDB has no specified query language.
-Instead, an intermediate representation based on the relational algebra, named [PomoRA](pomo_db/pomo_ra.md), is defined.
+Instead, an intermediate representation based on the relational algebra, named [PomoRA], is defined.

 Implementations MAY define their own user-facing query language, but they are RECOMMENDED to treat PomoRA as a common compilation target for all such languages.

-An OPTIONAL Datalog variant, named [PomoLogic](pomo_db/pomo_logic.md), is also described, along with an OPTIONAL runtime for PomoRA, named [PomoFlow](pomo_db/pomo_flow.md).
+An OPTIONAL Datalog variant, named [PomoLogic], is also described, along with an OPTIONAL runtime for PomoRA, named [PomoFlow].

 ## 2.7 Evaluation